Where is Venice, Florida? A Guide for Winter Vacationers

 Venice Shoreline is a much-loved beach spot for locals and visitors as well as Scuba divers who come to dive the coral reefs located just offshore.

 In case you didn’t know Venice area beaches Are famous for shark teeth.
 Chances are you can stumble upon one just strolling on the beach.
 Also, It’s not uncommon to see Dolphins playing and feeding just offshore.
 The facilities it offers also makes it quite an alluring beach location to spend your day.

-On Venice Municipal Beach, you can delight in the use of the volleyball courts, morning yoga with Elin, as well as you can swim safely under the watchful eye of lifeguards.
+On Venice Municipal Beach, you can delight in the use of the volleyball courts, morning yoga with Elin, as well as swimming safely under the watchful eye of lifeguards.
 The beach has several areas for having a barbecue, and a small restaurant-style takeout concession.